A Summary Overview

 An SSAP represents a suitable medium to long-term investment vehicle for those who earn more from their employment than they require to cover their personal living expenses on an ongoing basis.

-By making additional contributions to your SSAP now, you are in effect lowering the amount of your income now when you might not necessarily need it, and thus you are lowering the amount of your income subject to the highest rates of income tax, PRSI and USC over your lifetime.
+By making additional voluntary contributions to your SSAP now, you are in effect lowering the amount of your income now when you might not necessarily need it, and thus you are lowering the amount of your income subject to the highest rates of income tax, PRSI and USC over your lifetime.

 As with any pension plan, you are restricted from personally accessing your funds (in a tax beneficial way at least) in your SSAP until age 50 at the earliest– and there are many revenue rules surrounding allowable investment types and the amounts of borrowings that can be raised within the SSAP.